bingzer/DbQuery/README.md

 DbQuery
 ==============

-`DbQuery` is a lightweight and flexible SQLite Query API for Android.
-See code for concept.
+`DbQuery` is a lightweight and fluent SQLite Query API for Android.
 The API provides a new and simpler way to query data by minimizing the need to write SQL string inside the code.

-* See complete wiki and documentation here:
+See complete **wiki** and **documentation** here:
 [https://github.com/bingzer/DbQuery/wiki](https://github.com/bingzer/DbQuery/wiki)

 Download